 Are you teaching your students about water in your science classes?
 It’s time to pull out the water activities for kids that will wow them … while also helping your students learn about density, salinity, mass, and a whole lot more.

-We’ve put together some water experiments for kids that can easily be done in a classroom with little prep — and without a ton of expensive items to buy.
+The teachers on the Teach Starter team have put together some water experiments for kids that can easily be done in a classroom with little prep — and without a ton of expensive items to buy.
 These water science activities are also easy for kids to recreate at home if they want to show off their newfound knowledge.

 Water Experiments for Kids